radiantearth/stac-spec/extensions/projection/README.md

 Points, proj:crs should be set to null.
 It should also be set to null if a CRS exists, but for which a PROJ string does not exist.

 **proj:geometry** - A Polygon object representing the footprint of this item, formatted according the Polygon object format specified in [RFC 7946, sections 3.1.6](https://tools.ietf.org/html/rfc7946), except not necessarily in EPSG:4326 as required by RFC7946.
 Specified based on the `proj:crs` field (not necessarily EPSG:4326).
 Ideally, this will be represented by a Polygon with five coordinates, as the item in the native CRS should be a square aligned to the CRS grid.
-It is recommended that either or both of `proj:geometry` and `proj:extent` be defined.
+It is recommended that either or both of `proj:geometry` and `proj:bbox` be defined.

-**proj:extent** - Bounding box of the asset represented by this item in the native CRS.
+**proj:bbox** - Bounding box of the asset represented by this item in the native CRS.
 Specified as four coordinates based on the CRS defined in the `proj:epsg` and `proj:crs` fields.
-First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, e.g., \[west, south, east, north].
-It is recommended that either or both of `proj:geometry` and `proj:extent` be defined.
+First two numbers are coordinates of the lower left corner, followed by coordinates of upper right corner, e.g., \[west, south, east, north], \[xmin, ymin, xmax, ymax], \[left, down, right, up].
+It is recommended that either or both of `proj:geometry` and `proj:bbox` be defined.

 **proj:centroid** - Coordinates representing the centroid of the item in the native coordinate system.
 Coordinates defined as \[lat,lon], even if the native coordinate system does not use lat/long.